netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-config.md

 Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) provides you a way to route requests to services based on the request host or path, centralizing a number of services into a single entry point.

-Citrix ingress controller is built around Kubernetes Ingress and automatically configures one or more Netscaler based on the Ingress resource configuration.
+Netscaler ingress controller is built around Kubernetes Ingress and automatically configures one or more Netscaler based on the Ingress resource configuration.

 ## Host name based routing